 International Claims Litigation against Manufacturers and Distributors

-Our lawyers have acted for local and foreign companies, commence and defend against sale of goods lawsuits, including product liability claims.
+Gilbertson Davis LLP has lawyers who have acted for local and foreign companies, commence and defend against sale of goods lawsuits, including product liability claims.

 Disputes can arise from sale of goods transactions in numerous ways.
 For example, claims between manufacturers and distributors may arise from contract disputes regarding delays in delivery, and product liability issues such as defective products, product quality, and disputes regarding a product’s fitness for use.